aaronriekenberg/go-httpd/README.md

       * `compressedDirectoryLocation`
         * Use `github.com/lpar/gzipped/v2` to serve pre-compressed static files ending in `.gz` or `.br` based on `Accept-Encoding` request header
         * Similar to `gzip-static` option in OpenBSD httpd
+        * Configuration fields are the same as `directoryLocation`
       * `fastCGILocation`
         * Use `github.com/yookoala/gofast` to connect to a fastcgi application using a unix socket at `unixSocketPath`
+        * `cacheControlValue` may be specified to control the `Cache-Control` response header value
       * `redirectLocation`
         * Send a redirect response using the specified `redirectURL` and `responseStatus`
         * `redirectURL` may contain variables `$HTTP_HOST` and `$REQUEST_PATH`
+        * `cacheControlValue` may be specified to control the `Cache-Control` response header value